 Yes, but apparently only to a limited extent.
 The virus does not seem to pass easily from person to person unless there is close contact, such as occurs when providing unprotected care to a patient.
 There have been clusters of cases in health‐care facilities, where human‐to‐human transmission appears to be more efficient, especially when infection prevention and control practices are inadequate.
 Thus far, no sustained human-to-human transmission has been documented.

 What is the source of the MERS virus—bats, camels, domestic animals?

-The full picture on the source is not yet clear.
-Strains of MERS‐CoV that match human strains have been isolated from camels in Egypt, Qatar, and Saudi Arabia.
-These and other studies have found MERS‐CoV antibodies in camels across Africa and the Middle East.
-Human and camel genetic sequence data demonstrate a close link between the virus found in camels and that found in people.
+The source of the MERS-CoV is not yet fully clear.
+A coronavirus very similar to the one found in humans has been isolated from camels in Egypt, Oman, Qatar, and Saudi Arabia. .
 It is possible that other reservoirs exist.
-However, other animals, including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for antibodies to MERS‐CoV, but so far none have been found in these animals.
-These studies combined support the premise that camels are a likely source of infection in humans.
+However, other animals, including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for MERS‐CoV, but so far none have been found in these animals.
+These studies combined support the premise that dromedary camels are a likely source of infection in humans.